-Our magazine is designed for educated, cosmopolitan Latinos (men and women) in NYC, with international interests, who are also bilingual (English and Spanish languages).
+Our magazine is designed for educated, cosmopolitan Latinos (men and women) with international interests, who are also bilingual (English and Spanish languages).
 But we are not a magazine exclusively for Latinos.
 We have a substantial International following and, for this reason, 75% of our content is English-language driven.

 US online ad spending will post growth well above 20% again this year to reach nearly $40 billion, eMarketer estimates, as the internet continues to prove its worth to advertisers in a tough economic climate.